-This new type of closure was from the early 1990s as an alternative to natural cork because of the there increasingly occurring Korkschmeckers popular.
-The plugs are usually made of a rubber or Teflon mixture.
-Currently three methods are used.
-In the injection molding process, the plugs are cast individually, they are usually hard and very smooth and not very flexible.
-In the extrusion process (extruder = push out, drive) a viscous, foamed plastic mass is pressed through a nozzle in a continuous process.
-From this resulting strand then the plugs are cut off.
-In coextrusion (combining materials), a core of homogeneous, foamed plastic material is introduced into a tube made of plastic, which ensures radial elasticity.
+This new type of closure became an alternative to natural corks from the beginning of the 1990s because of the increasing occurrence there Korkschmeckers popular.
+The plugs are usually made from a rubber or Teflon mixture.
+Three methods are currently used.
+In the injection molding process, the plugs are cast individually, they are usually hard and very smooth and not particularly flexible.
+In the extrusion process (extruder = push out, drive), a viscous, foamed plastic mass is pressed through a nozzle in a continuous process.
+The plugs are then cut off from the resulting strand.
+In coextrusion (bringing materials together), a core made of a homogeneous, foamed plastic mass is introduced into a tube made of plastic, which ensures radial elasticity.
 This type is considered the most suitable in terms of flexibility, tightness and uniformity.

-In Switzerland, plastic corks have long been a standard and in the New world they are increasingly being used.
+In Switzerland, plastic corks have long been a standard and in the New world they are increasingly used.
 They are available in colored versions, but also in a color that approximates the natural cork.
-After investigations in the viticulture institute Geisenheim is it? sulphurous acid (or sulfur dioxide) with the plastic cork reactions and is degraded relatively quickly within a few years.
-Studies in Australia also showed a faster pace Sulfur Removal, as well as a high oxygen permeability, which makes the wines age faster and oxidation and spoilage can lead.
-In the meantime, however, there are also special plastic corks with a metered oxygen management, The largest manufacturer worldwide is the company Nomacorc, See also other types of closure below closures,
+After investigations in the Weinbau-Institut Geisenheim does that sulphurous acid (or sulfur dioxide) reactions with the plastic cork and is broken down relatively quickly within a few years.
+Studies in Australia have also been faster Sulfur Removal, as well as a too high oxygen permeability, which causes the wines to age faster and to oxidation and can lead to spoilage.
+In the meantime, however, there are also special plastic corks with a dose oxygen management, The largest manufacturer worldwide in this regard is the company Nomacorc, See also other types of closures below closures,